-7. Learn 7.
-Learning Outcomes (threshold standards) No. Туре On successful completion of this module the student will be expected to be able to: 1 Knowledge and Understanding Demonstrate an understanding of historical and current concepts of mental and physical health and illness 2 Knowledge and Understanding Demonstrate an understanding of healthy and risky behaviour, and its relationship with physical and mental health 3 Knowledge and Understanding Demonstrate an understanding of the nature and aetiology of specific disorders and their treatment 4 Intellectual, practical, affective and transferrable skills Communicate effectively in a format appropriate to the discipline using accurate terminology.
+7. Learnii 7.
+Learning Outcomes (threshold standards) No. Type On successful completion of this module the student will be expected to be able to: 1 Knowledge and Understanding Demonstrate an understanding of historical and current concepts of mental and physical health and illness 2 Knowledge and Understanding Demonstrate an understanding of healthy and risky behaviour, and its relationship with physical and mental health 3 Knowledge and Understanding Demonstrate an understanding of the nature and aetiology of specific disorders and their treatment 4 Intellectual, practical, affective and transferrable skills Communicate effectively in a format appropriate to the discipline using accurate terminology.

 8a.
-Module Occurrenc a.
-Module Occurrence to which this MDF Refers Year Occurrence Period Location Mode of Delivery 2024/5 ZZF Template For Face To Face Learning Delivery Face to Face
+Module Occurrence to which this MDF Refers Year Occurrence Period Location Mode of Delivery 2025/6 ZZF Template For Face To Face Learning Delivery Face to Face

 8b.
-Learning Activities for the above Module Occurrence Learning Activities earning Activities Hours Details of Duration, frequency and other comments Lectures 23 1-4 22 x 1 hour lectures plus 1 hour lecture in TW 12 Other teacher managed learning 4 1-4 3 x1 hour seminars and x1 hour poster presentation session Student managed learning 123 1-4 5 hours reading per lecture week (11 weeks); 7 hours preparation for each seminars (3 seminars); 46 hours preparation for assessment TOTAL: 150
+Learning Activities for the above Module Occurrence Learning Activities Hours Learning Outcomes Details of Duration, frequency and other comments Lectures 23 1-4 22 x 1 hour lectures plus 1 hour lecture in TW 12 Other teacher managed learning 6 1-4 6 x 1 hour seminars Student managed learning 121 1-4 5 hours reading per lecture week (11 weeks); 7 hours preparation for each seminars (3 seminars); 46 hours preparation for assessment TOTAL: 150